ultomotone/prism-discover-yourself/ops/cutover.md

 - Anon has no direct table `SELECT` privileges.

 ## Rollback
-1. Set `VITE_ALLOW_LEGACY_RESULTS=true` and redeploy the frontend.
-2. Re-grant legacy RPC if needed:
+1. Re-grant legacy RPC if needed:
 ```sql
 grant execute on function public.get_results_by_session_legacy(uuid) to anon, authenticated;
 ```
-3. Redeploy backend if additional changes were reverted.
+2. Redeploy backend if additional changes were reverted.